Skip to main content

 Being under negotiation

-The contrat has been sent to the counterparty or is under internal or external review.
+The contract has been sent to the counterparty or is under internal or external negotiation.

 Discussions, comments, suggestions, or edits may take place.